 "I have found the [recordings of the] sessions very useful.
 (I could not attend the live sessions because of work commitments so requested recordings beforehand.)"

-The initial project was run in collaboration with the University of South Wales Commercial Services department through ‘The Strategic Insight Programme’ to provide insight into a ‘proposed commercial model of e-learning’.
+The initial project was run in collaboration with the University of South Wales Commercial Services department through ‘The Strategic Insight Programme’ to provide insight into a ‘proposed commercial model of online learning’.
 Partnering with the University, who are developing a similar service for their learners, has meant a valuable exchange of knowledge which will be used in the development of a model for future use.

 The sessions were hosted via Adobe Connect an easy to use web conferencing platform which is accessed on a computer or mobile device via the Adobe Connect App.
-The software allows delegates to attend from anywhere in the world via virtually any device (without requiring a client download) and has met with the approval of our e-learning development team:
+The software allows delegates to attend from anywhere in the world via virtually any device (without requiring a client download) and has met with the approval of our online learning development team:

 Future webinars will cover three Unit B sessions, three Unit C sessions and a Unit D (practical) briefing.